 Exchange-traded funds have lowered the cost and increased the accessibility of investing in a wide variety of securities, including large-cap stocks, emerging market debt, precious metals, currencies and even agricultural commodities.
 However, more choice does not necessarily equate to higher returns.
 Therefore, investors should tread carefully.

 Financial goals, diversification needs and risk tolerances should be the primary determinants when selecting an exchange-traded fund.
 Specifically, ask what asset classes and categories need to be included in your portfolio and then look for ETFs that match those requirements.
 Asset allocation ideas can be found in the Financial Planning section of AAII.com.
-Our Model ETF Portfolio also provides an idea of how to build and manage a diversified portfolio of exchange-traded funds (reviewed in the May and November AAII Journal issues and also available at AAII.com).
+Our Model Fund Portfolio provides an idea of how to build and manage a diversified portfolio using a mix of mutual funds and exchange-traded funds.
+(We believe investors should compare both types of funds and use the one that provides the best exposure to a specific asset class or investment strategy.)
+The Model Fund Portfolio is reviewed in the March, May, August and November AAII Journal issues; the latest commentary starts here in this issue.
+Monthly updates are available at AAII.com.

-Expenses matter and lower expenses are preferable.
-Expenses are influenced by the underlying securities; funds that use foreign securities, invest in commodities or use aggressive long or short strategies carry higher expenses.
-Some brokers waive commissions on select ETFs, but the savings on the commissions needs to be weighed against the annual expense ratio and the suitability of the ETF.
-A 20-basis point (0.2%) increase in annual expenses equates to $20 higher costs on a $10,000 investment.
+Expenses matter, and lower expenses are preferable.
+Expenses are influenced by the underlying securities; funds that use foreign securities, invest in commodities, or use aggressive long or short strategies carry higher expenses.
+Some brokers waive commissions on select ETFs, but the savings on the commissions need to be weighed against the annual expense ratio and the suitability of the ETF.
+An increase of 20 basis points (0.2%) in annual expenses equates to $20 more in costs on a $10,000 investment.
 In other words, selecting an exchange-traded fund solely because commissions are waived may actually turn out to be a more expensive decision.

 Again, be sure to look at a list of the fund’s current holdings and read through the prospectus before buying any exchange-traded fund.
-A listing of ETF sponsor website addresses is presented on page 11.
+A listing of ETF sponsor websites is presented here.

-Several members have enquired about ETFs that move inversely to stock market indexes.
-In response, two of the new categories added this year are ultra market (long) and contra stock market.
-The ultra category includes funds that are designed to move in the same direction as their underlying index, but experience two to three times the price movement.
-The contra category contains funds that are designed to move in the opposite direction of the underlying index.
-Some of these funds may experience inverse price movement that is two to three times greater than the underlying index.
+Several members have expressed interest in ETFs that move inversely to stock market indexes.
+In response, ultra market (long) and contra stock market are two of the categories included in this guide.
+The ultra category includes funds that are designed to move in the same direction as their underlying index, but to experience two to three times the price movement.
+The contra categories (stock and bond) contain funds that are designed to move in the opposite direction as the underlying index.
+Some of these funds may experience inverse price movements that are two to three times greater than those of the underlying index.

 Funds that move with a greater magnitude than the index they track use leverage.
 For every dollar invested, an investor has the potential to earn double or triple the return he would otherwise earn.
 At the same time, the magnitude of potential losses is two to three times greater.
 In other words, these are very risky investments.

-Most of the information shown in the listing is provided by Morningstar Inc. or calculated from the data they have provided us.
+Most of the information shown in the listing is provided by Morningstar, Inc., or calculated from the data they provided.
 Any data source has the potential for error, however.
-Before investing in any exchange-traded fund or exchange-traded note, you should read the prospectus, annual reports and quarterly reports.
+Before investing in any exchange-traded fund or exchange-traded note, you should read the prospectus, annual report and quarterly reports.

 When a dash appears in an ETF listing, it indicates that the number was not available or does not apply in that particular instance.
 For example, the three-year annual return figure would not be available for funds that have been operating for less than three years.
-We did not compile the bull and bear ratings for ETFs not operating during the entire bull or bear market period.
-All numbers are truncated rather than rounded when necessary, unless noted otherwise in the following descriptions.
+We did not compile bull and bear ratings for ETFs not operating during the entire bull or bear market period.

 Return numbers that are in the top 25% of all funds within the investment category are shown in boldface.
 When the risk is in the lowest 25% for the category, this number is also bolded.